asyncapi/glee/docs/pages/auth-concept/httpApiKey.md

 ---
-title: 'Http (Bearer Token)'
+title: 'httpAPIKey'
 weight: 5
 ---

-## Getting started with Bearer Token authentication
+## Getting started with httpAPIKey authentication

-Bearer Token authentication is one of the most popular forms of authentication and is widely used because of its percieved security.
-This guide will walk through how to implement bearer token authentication in Glee.
+This guide will walk through how to implement authentication using the `httpAPiKey` security scheme in Glee.

-A sample `asyncapi.yaml` for a server with security requirements and user password security scheme is shown below:
+A sample `asyncapi.yaml` for a server with security requirements and user `HttpApiKey` security scheme is shown below:

 ```yaml
 ##server asyncAPI schema